trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is CSRF?</b></summary><br>

-<b>Cross Site Request Forgery</b> is a web application vulnerability in which the server does not check whether the request came from a trusted client or not.
+**Cross Site Request Forgery** is a web application vulnerability in which the server does not check whether the request came from a trusted client or not.
 The request is just processed directly.
 It can be further followed by the ways to detect this, examples and countermeasures.

 </details>

 <details>
 <summary><b>What is the difference between policies, processes and guidelines?</b></summary><br>

-As <b>security policy</b> defines the security objectives and the security framework of an organisation.
-A <b>process</b> is a detailed step by step how to document that specifies the exact action which will be necessary to implement important security mechanism. <b>Guidelines</b> are recommendations which can be customised and used in the creation of procedures.
+As **security policy** defines the security objectives and the security framework of an organisation.
+A **process** is a detailed step by step how to document that specifies the exact action which will be necessary to implement important security mechanism. **Guidelines** are recommendations which can be customised and used in the creation of procedures.

 </details>

 <details>
 <summary><b>What is a false positive and false negative in case of IDS?</b></summary><br>

-When the device generated an alert for an intrusion which has actually not happened: this is <b>false positive</b> and if the device has not generated any alert and the intrusion has actually happened, this is the case of a <b>false negative</b>.
+When the device generated an alert for an intrusion which has actually not happened: this is **false positive** and if the device has not generated any alert and the intrusion has actually happened, this is the case of a **false negative**.

 </details>